kojoackah/Mining-Quality-Prediction/README.md

 # Mining-Quality-Prediction
-Decision Trees, Random Forest Regressor Models
+This project predicts the percentage of Silica Concentrate in Iron Ore concentrate per minute (in the Mining Industry) using Decision Trees, Random Forest Regressor Models.